 Request job estimates from at least three sewer cleaning professionals.

-Discuss possible cleaning methods with your local plumbing pro, balancing effectiveness and cost.
+Discuss possible cleaning methods with your local plumbing pro to balance effectiveness and cost.

 Fix or replace broken or old sewer pipes because cleaning them can cause more damage.

-Attempting to clean your own sewer lines is not recommended.
-Professional plumbers have the tools and equipment needed to access hard-to-reach clogs and clean them efficiently.
-They can also assess the condition of your pipes before cleaning, ensuring they don’t cause further damage.
-Without this ability, you could cause significant and costly damage to your sewer line.
-When you hire a local plumbing professional, they can also provide recommendations for regular maintenance to keep your sewer lines in good condition.
+Trying this project without the proper equipment or experience could result in significant and costly damage to your sewer line.
+When you hire a local plumbing professional, they can also suggest regular maintenance to keep your sewer lines in good condition.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 We surveyed thousands of real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.